 Chat with us

-Early Action Acceptance Rates for the Class of 2028
+Early Action for the Ivy League

 Are you trying to decide if it's worth it to apply Early Action as part of your college admissions strategy?
 If so, you'll want to consider how Early Action acceptance rates at top schools compare to Regular Decision acceptance rates.
 Below you’ll discover Early Action rates for Ivy League and other highly selective schools in the US for the Class of 2028.
 With the admissions landscape as competitive as it has ever been, an Early Action application strategy could help give you the edge you're looking for.
 Use the information below to help you decide if applying EA is the right choice for your circumstances.